openid/eKYC-IDA/openid-ida-verified-claims.md

 `check_details`: Optional.
 JSON array representing the checks done in relation to the `evidence`.
 When present this array shall have at least one member.

   * `check_method`: Required.
 String representing the check done, this includes processes such as checking the authenticity of the document, or verifying the user's biometric against an identity document.
 For information on predefined `check_details` values see [@!predefined_values_page].
   * `organization`: Optional.
 String denoting the legal entity that performed the check.
-This should be included if the claims provider did not perform the check itself.
+This should be included if the claim provider did not perform the check itself.
   * `check_id`: Optional.
 Identifier referring to the event where a check (either verification or validation) was performed.
-The claims provider shall ensure that this is present when `evidence_ref` element is used.
-The claims provider shall ensure that the transaction identifier can be resolved into transaction details during an audit.
+The claim provider shall ensure that this is present when `evidence_ref` element is used.
+The claim provider shall ensure that the transaction identifier can be resolved into transaction details during an audit.
   * `time`: Optional.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.

 `document_details`: Optional.
 JSON object representing the document used to perform the identity verification.
 It consists of the following properties:

 * `type`: Required.
 String denoting the type of the document.
 For information on predefined document values see [@!predefined_values_page].
-The claims provider may use other predefined values in which case the  claims recipients will either be unable to process the assertion, just store this value for audit purposes, or apply bespoke business logic to it.
+The claim provider may use other predefined values in which case the  claim recipients will either be unable to process the assertion, just store this value for audit purposes, or apply bespoke business logic to it.
 * `document_number`: Optional.
 String representing an identifier/number that uniquely identifies a document that was issued to the end-user.
 This is used on one document and will change if it is reissued, e.g., a passport number, certificate number, etc.
 * `serial_number`: Optional.
 String representing an identifier/number that identifies the document irrespective of any personalization information (this usually only applies to physical artifacts and is present before personalization).
 * `date_of_issuance`: Optional.
 The date the document was issued as ISO 8601 [@!ISO8601] `YYYY-MM-DD` format.